HEP-KBFI/ml-tau-reco/README.md

 ```
 [laptop] ssh -N -f -L XXXX:localhost:XXXX MYUSER@manivald.hep.kbfi.ee
 ```
 Navigate from your laptop browser to the notebook address that begins with `https://localhost:XXXX`.

-# Software dependencies

-All the necessary packages are installed in `pytorch.simg:2023-01-24` available at `/home/software/singularity`.